 4. Use the 6-Second Rule.

 It’s important to leave a substantial amount of space between you and the car in front of you.
 Consider following the Six-second rule.
 This will allow the car in front of you to create some distance and minimize the likelihood that an accident will happen.

 If you are the one who’s being tailgated too closely by the car behind you, change lanes to avoid the potential danger of this driver.
 Relax your driving, avoid rushing and give others their space.

 5. Never use cruise control in winter conditions.

 During the winter months, attempt to make a conscious effort to ensure that you are not using it when driving in snow, ice or hail.
 If your car skids while cruise control is activated, it may continue to accelerate and rapidly spin the wheels in an attempt to maintain the selected constant speed.
 This is extremely dangerous and can make it more likely for you to lose control of your car.

-At Cave Law, I know that regardless of how cautious you are when driving during winter conditions, sometimes accidents are inevitable through no fault of your own.
+At Cave Law, know that regardless of how cautious you are when driving during winter conditions, sometimes winter car accidents are inevitable through no fault of your own.
 If you or a loved one have been injured in an auto, truck or motorcycle accident this season, I am here to help.
 I handle multiple cases each winter and will assist you in getting back to health and receiving the compensation you deserve.
 Don’t settle for anything less.
 Call me for your 100% free consultation.